OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 Specify the path to an folder where you want all the result to go.
 Put a '/' at the end of this filepath.

-Indicate if your site uses OMOP or not setting an OMOP variable to T or F

 Putting it all together, your code should look  like this: